FAQ (FREQUENTLY ASKED QUESTIONS) FOR PROSPECTIVE STUDENTS

 Students begin the TESOL program in the fall in order to follow a logical sequence of courses.
 For example, LLT 895 is a prerequisite for LLT 896; LLT 895 is only offered in the Fall semester, and LLT 896 is offered in the spring.
 Exceptions are rarely made, but please contact the TESOL Director if you wish to start in the spring.

-If you have taken graduate courses at another university that you would like to count toward your M.A. degree, you must speak with the Director of the TESOL Program and provide her with a copy of the syllabus for each course when you took it.
-If she approves, you may transfer up to 9 credits.
-If you have credits in a course for which we do not have an equivalent, but it is clearly related to TESOL, you may be able to count such a course as an elective.
+If you have taken graduate courses at another university that you would like to count toward your M.A. degree, you must speak with the Director of the TESOL Program and provide them with a copy of the syllabus for each course when you took it.
+If they approves, you may transfer up to 9 credits.
+If you have credits in a course for which they do not have an equivalent, but it is clearly related to TESOL, you may be able to count such a course as an elective.

 In some cases, students have taken courses that they cannot or do not wish to transfer, yet are equivalent to an M.A.
 TESOL course requirement.
 In this case, a course will be waived without transfer credit and may be replaced with an additional elective.